 Digital Camera Storing Types: Floppy Disk, Hard Disk, and Flash Card

-Digital cameras have revolutionized how we capture and save photographs.
+Digital cameras storing have revolutionized how we capture and save photographs.
 A key component of a digital camera is the storage system where the images are kept.

 Floppy Disk Cameras